The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in Genetics.

 The scheme has two main streams: (A) to support attendance at meetings organised directly by the Genetics Society or sponsored by the Society as a Sectional Interest Group; and (B) to support attendance at non-Genetics Society meetings.

-These grants are open both to those members with a UK base wishing to attend conferences outwith the UK and to non-UK-based members wishing to attend a conference in the UK.
+- Scheme (B) is open to members with a UK base wishing to attend conferences outside of the UK and to non-UK-based members wishing to attend a conference in the UK.
 We regret that we cannot consider applications from bases outside the UK for conference attendance outside the UK.

 (A) Grants to assist with travel and accommodation (but not registration) costs to attend Genetics Society or Sectional Interest Group meeting.

 Grants up to £150 are available for travel and essential overnight accommodation to attend any of the Genetics Society’s own bi-annual meetings and those of our Sectional Interest Groups.
-The cheapest suitable form of travel should be used.
+The most economic form of travel should be used.

 How to apply:

-For the Genetics Society’s own and Sectional Interest Group (e.g.,Fly South West, GARNet, E-ATCG) meetings, applications should be submitted online before the registration deadline of the meeting.
+For Genetics Society and Sectional Interest Group meetings (e.g.,Fly South West, GARNet, E-ATCG), applications should be submitted online before the registration deadline of the meeting.

 Once you have logged in to the mySociety membership portal, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the Junior Scientist Conference Grant award.